 Keith Lee (b.
-1951) left the American Ballet Theater in 1975 after seven years because of feeling that he hit a wall.
-He had been promoted to soloist after only one year with the troupe.
-Lee was often typecast as the antagonist in the ballets.
+1951) left the American Ballet Theatre in 1975 after seven years due to the feeling that he had “hit a wall.”
+He had been promoted to soloist after only one year with the troupe but was often typecast as the antagonist in the ballets.
 Even though he had created a ballet for the troupe, he felt held back by them.
 Lee wanted to work more as a choreographer and teacher.
-Three years later, he was called by Doris Jones of the Capitol Theater in Washington D.C. to join as a director for the company.
-He choreographed many professional troupes and even founded his own dance school in 1999 called Dance School of Lynchburg.
-His latest endeavor has been directing the professional Keith Lee Dances troupe which he founded in 2013 also in Lynchburg, Virginia.
+Three years later, he was called by Doris Jones of the Capitol Theatre in Washington DC to become a director of the company.
+He choreographed for many professional troupes and even founded his own dance school in 1999 called Dance School of Lynchburg.
+His latest endeavor has been directing the professional Keith Lee Dances troupe, which he founded in 2013 also in Lynchburg, Virginia.

-After just three years, Sylvester Campbell left the Ballet du XXme Siecle in 1975 to dance and direct with the Capitol Theater in Washington D.C.
+After just three years, Sylvester Campbell left the Ballet du XXme Siecle in 1975 to dance and become a director with the Capitol Theatre in Washington DC.
 He also worked for 15 years with the Maryland Ballet company as head of the dance department.

 Other Happenings in 1975

-Jan 5: The Wiz: The Super Soul Musical “Wonderful Wizard of Oz” premiers on Broadway
+Jan 5: The Wiz: The Super Soul Musical “Wonderful Wizard of Oz” premieres on Broadway.

 Feb 6: US performs a nuclear test at Nevada Test Site.